exonum/exonum/CONTRIBUTING.md

   function), place them at the beginning of the file.

-- Avoid leading `::` in the type names (for example `::std::path::Path`), instead import type and use shorter form:
+- Avoid leading `::` in the type names (for example `::std::path::Path`), instead import a type and use a shorter form:

   ```rust
   // Import type:
   use std::path::Path;